Peter Stuyvesant: New Netherland

 Stuyvesant had to wait for his appointment to be confirmed by the Dutch States-General.
-During that time he married Judith Bayard, who was the daughter of a Huguenot minister, and hailed from Breda.
-Together, they left Amsterdam in December 1646, and, after stopping at Curaçao, arrived in New Amsterdam by May of 1647.
+During that time he married Judith Bayard, who was the daughter of a Huguenot minister and hailed from Breda.
+Together, they left Amsterdam in December 1646 and, after stopping at Curaçao, arrived in New Amsterdam by May 1647.

-Kieft's administration of the colony had left the colony in terrible condition.
-Only a small number of villages remained after Kieft's wars, and many of their inhabitants had been driven away and returned home, leaving only 250 to 300 men able to carry arms.
-Kieft himself had accumulated a fortune of over 4,000 guilders during his term in office, and become an alcoholic.
+Kieft's incompetence had left the colony in terrible condition.
+Only a small number of villages remained after the brutal wars launched by his administration, and many of their inhabitants had given up and returned to Europe, leaving only 250 to 300 men able to carry arms.
+Kieft himself had obtained a fortune of over 4,000 guilders without explanation and spent much of it to feed his growing alcoholism.

-Certain that righting New Netherland was the work which God had saved him for, Stuyvesant told its people "I shall govern you as a father his children," and began the task of rebuilding the physical and moral state of the colony.
+Certain that righting New Netherland was the work which God had saved him for, Stuyvesant told its remaining people "I shall govern you as a father his children," and began the task of rebuilding the physical and moral state of the colony.

 In September 1647 he appointed the Nine Men, an advisory council composed of representatives of the colonists, to help rebuild relationships with them, temper his rule with their guidance, and restore New Netherland to the kind of well-run place that the Dutch preferred.

 In 1648 a conflict began between him and Brant Aertzsz van Slechtenhorst, the commissary of the patroonship Rensselaerwijck, which surrounded Fort Orange (present-day Albany).
 Stuyvesant claimed he had power over Rensselaerwijck, despite special privileges granted to Kiliaen van Rensselaer in the patroonship regulations of 1629.
 When Van Slechtenhorst refused, Stuyvesant sent a group of soldiers to enforce his orders.
 The controversy that followed resulted in the founding of the new settlement, Beverwijck.